Ronnie Trucchio

-Ronald Joseph Trucchio (born 1951), also known as "Ronnie One Arm" is an American mobster who rose to the position of caporegime in the Gambino crime family of New York City.
+Ronald Joseph Trucchio (born 1951), also known as "Ronnie One Arm", is an American mobster who rose to the position of caporegime in the Gambino crime family of New York City.

-Criminal career
+Criminal Career

 Trucchio was born in Ocean Hill, Brooklyn and raised in Ozone Park, Queens.
-As a child, Trucchio was hit by an automobile and sustained severe damage to the scapula and ulna and humerus in the arm.
+As a child, Trucchio was hit by an automobile and sustained severe damage to the scapula, ulna and humerus in the arm.
 These fractures left his arm partially paralyzed.
 The injury led to his nickname of "Ronnie One Arm".
 Trucchio is the father of reputed Gambino crime family caporegime Alphonse Trucchio.
 He lived in South Richmond Hill, Queens as an adult.